Asmaka

-Aśmaka or Assaka was a Mahajanapada in ancient South Asia which existed between 700 BCE and 425 or 345 BCE according to the Buddhist texts and Puranas.
-It included areas in present-day Maharashtra and Telangana in south-central India.
+Aśmaka or Assaka was a Mahajanapada in ancient India which existed between 700 BCE and 425 or 345 BCE according to the Buddhist texts and Puranas.
+It included areas in present day Telangana and Maharashtra in south-central India.
 In Gautama Buddha's time, many of the Assakas were located on the banks of the Godavari River (south of the Vindhya mountains).The capital of Aśmaka was the city variously named Podana, Potali, Paudanyapura, and Potana.
-Most scholars identify it with present-day Bodhan in Telangana, while some correspond it to modern-day Paithan in Maharashtra.
+Most scholars identify it with present-day Bodhan in Telangana.

 In ancient India, during the 6th century BCE, there were sixteen Mahajanapadas.
 Among them, Ashmaka (or Assaka) was the only Mahajanapada located in South India.

-Ashmaka or Assaka was one of the 16 Mahajanapadas of ancient India.
-In the sixth century BC i.e. 2600 years ago, Its capital was Pratishthana (other names included Potna, Potli, Paithan), today's Paithan city.
-Which is today situated in Chhatrapati Sambhajinagar (Aurangabad) district of Maharashtra.
-Ashmak Mahajanapada was ruled by the descendants of Rama i.e. the kings of Ikshvaku Dynasty.
-A king named Ashmak of Ikshvaku dynasty established this Mahajanapada, hence it is called Ashmak Mahajanapada.

 Location

 Aśmaka was located on the Godāvarī river, between Mūlaka and Kaliṅga.
 The capital of Aśmaka was the city variously named Podana, Potali, Paudanyapura, and Potana, which corresponds to modern-day Bodhan in Telangana.